open-sauced/docs/docs/welcome/faqs.md

 If you're an **owner** of the repository, you can select "Allow select third-party access" or specifically approve OpenSauced by following the directions in [this guide](https://docs.github.com/en/organizations/managing-oauth-access-to-your-organizations-data/approving-oauth-apps-for-your-organization).

 If you are not an owner of the organization, you will need to check with your organization's owner and request access.
 For complete instructions, see [this guide](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-your-membership-in-organizations/requesting-organization-approval-for-oauth-apps).

+### 3. Do I need to grant authorization to connect GitHub to OpenSauced?

+Yes, auth access through GitHub OAuth is required to link your profile to a workspace/team.
+As an early stage startup, we chose this method for its simplicity.
+We also request read-only access to your GitHub organizations to gather Contributor Insights based on public GitHub Teams data.
+We ensure all data used is public and read-only.